Azure/azure-event-hubs/csharp/samples/SampleEphReceiver/getting-started-receiving-eph.md

     }
     ```

-### Write some code that uses `SimpleEventProcessor` to receive messages from an Event Hub
+### Write a main console method that uses `SimpleEventProcessor` to receive messages from an Event Hub

 1. Add the following `using` statements to the top of the Program.cs file.